RedHatGov/redhatgov.github.io/content/workshops/openshift_101_dcmetromap/lab5-rollbacks.md

 OpenShift has done a graceful removal of the old pod and created a new one.

+{{% alert info %}}
-<i class="fa fa-info-circle"></i> The old pod wasn't killed until the new pod was successfully started and ready to be used.
+Note that the old pod wasn't killed until the new pod was successfully started and ready to be used.
 This is so that OpenShift could continue to route traffic to the old pod until the new one was ready.
+{{% /alert %}}

+{{% alert info %}}
-<i class="fa fa-info-circle"></i> You can integrate your CI/CD tools to do [rollbacks with the REST API][5].
+You can integrate your CI/CD tools to do rollbacks with the REST API.
+See the Rollbacks With the REST API link under More Information below.
+{{% /alert %}}

 # Summary
 In this lab we saw how you can configure a source code repository to trigger builds with webhooks.
 This webhook could come from Github, Jenkins, Travis-CI, or any tool capable of sending a URL POST.
 Keep in mind that there are other types of build triggers you can setup.
 For example: if a new version of the upstream RHEL image changes.
 We also inspected our deployment history and did a rollback of our running deployment to one based on an older image with the click of a button.

+# More Information
+[Triggers][2]</br>
+[Rollbacks With the REST API][5]

 [1]: https://docs.openshift.com/enterprise/3.1/dev_guide/builds.html#build-triggers
 [2]: https://docs.openshift.com/enterprise/3.1/dev_guide/deployments.html#triggers